ARMmbed/mbed-os-5-docs/docs/tools/CLI/build_profiles.md

 <h2 id="build-profiles">Build profiles</h2>

-Arm Mbed OS 5 pre-defines three build configurations which is basically a collection of toolchain flags used during build, and we call them `build profile`.
-These are *develop*, *debug* and *release*.
-The Online Compiler uses the *develop*.
+Arm Mbed OS 5 defines three build configurations, each of which is known as a `build profile`.
+These are collections of toolchain flags used during the build.
+The three build profiles are *develop*, *debug* and *release*.
+The Mbed Online Compiler uses the *develop* build profile.
 When  building from Arm Mbed CLI, you can select the build configuration by adding the `--profile <`**build profile** `name>` flag.
-You can also specify custom/user-defined configurations by giving the path to the JSON file defining the build configuration.
+You can also specify custom- or user-defined configurations by giving the path to the JSON file defining the build configuration.

 ### Develop